min2ha/ukwa-site/content/target/40587/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Lusitania: the War at the Mouth of the Mersey

 A touring audio exhibit that explores the tragedy of the Lusitania through the stories of some of the 600 passengers and crew connected to the Merseyside region.